paul-hammant/tbd/content/continuous-integration/index.md

 workstation before committing.

 Setups having the CI server single threading on builds and the notification cycle around pass/fail will occasion lead to the batching in a CI job.
-This isn't a big problem for small teams.
+This is not a big problem for small teams.
 Batching is where one build is verifying two or more commits in one go.
-Failure of a build that contains two commits isn't going to be hard to pick apart in order to know which one caused the failure.
+Failure of a build that contains two commits is not going to be hard to pick apart in order to know which one caused the failure.
 That confidence comes from the high probability the two commits were in different sections of the code base and are almost never entangled.